Welcome!

 Specialties

-- Communication Studies (Health, Multicultural, Organizational, Nonverbal, and Interpersonal Communication)
+• Communication Studies (Health, Science, Multicultural, Organizational, Nonverbal, and Interpersonal Communication)

 Founding VSI

-After years of frightening medical tests, agonizing uncertainty, harmful misdiagnoses, and the dismissal of her symptoms as imaginary, Sierra was finally diagnosed with Visual Snow Syndrome (VSS) in her early 20s, a neurological condition that affects vision, hearing, cognition, sensory processing, and overall quality of life.
-Despite impacting an estimated 2-3% of the global population, VSS remained largely unrecognized within the medical community.
-Like Sierra, numerous individuals of all ages worldwide were dismissed, misdiagnosed, and mistreated due to this lack of awareness.
+After years of frightening medical tests, agonizing uncertainty, harmful misdiagnoses, and the dismissal of her symptoms as imaginary, Sierra was finally diagnosed with Visual Snow Syndrome (VSS) in her early 20s.
+VSS was a neurological condition that affected vision, hearing, cognition, sensory processing, and overall quality of life.
+Despite affecting an estimated 2 to 3 percent of the global population, it remained unacknowledged by the medical community.
+Like Sierra, countless individuals were misdiagnosed, mistreated, or ignored due to this lack of awareness.
+For decades, those with VSS faced doubt, ostracism, mistreatment, and even wrongful institutionalization, despite clinical records of the condition dating back to 1944.

-Finding others online with Visual Snow Syndrome was both cathartic and painful.
+Finding others online with VSS was both cathartic and painful.
 While some offered support, others told Sierra her life was over, there was no hope, and that she should end her life.
-As a young woman, it was heartbreaking to see how deeply others were suffering, some even contemplating suicide.
-This wasn’t just her experience; for decades, individuals with VSS had faced doubt, ostracism, mistreatment, and even wrongful institutionalization.
-Clinical records of the condition date back to 1944, yet the medical field had largely ignored those affected.
+As a young woman, it was heartbreaking to see how deeply others were suffering, with some even contemplating suicide.

-Sierra’s resilience, relentless efforts, and progress have reflected her drive to make VSS better understood, recognized, and addressed than when she first experienced the onset of the condition at 21.
+Sierra’s efforts reflected her drive to ensure that VSS was better understood, acknowledged, and addressed than it had been when she first experienced the onset of the condition at 21.

 Secured official ICD recognition for Visual Snow Syndrome (condition) and Visual Snow (symptom), established the VSS Global Research Team, developed the first diagnostic criteria for VSS, created the first global directory of VSS physicians, hosted the first Visual Snow Conference, and produced physician-patient resources, clinical tools, and hundreds of educational videos for healthcare professionals and patients, boosting VSS awareness through multimedia content